wallecnik/smartlook_backend/README.md

 ## Getting started

-Simply run `docker-compose up` and it will take care of starting the whole stack for you.
+Things should be easy to use.
+Make sure you have docker properly setup and then run `docker-compose up`.
+It will take care of starting the whole stack for you.
 Elasticsearch and Kibana will be started and NodeJS app will be compiled and started.
 Application will bind to your local ports 9200, 5601 and 3000.
+NodeJS API server is running on localhost:3000.

 ## API